-This course aims to provide a thorough understanding and practical experience of molecular biology as it applies to infectious agents, particularly those that cause global health problems and problems in developing countries.
-It covers the application of molecular biology to studying all aspects of the agents, including their taxonomy, diagnosis, epidemiology and chemotherapy.
+This course provides a thorough understanding and practical experience of molecular biology as it applies to infectious agents that cause global health problems.
+It covers all aspects of the agents, including their taxonomy, diagnosis, epidemiology and chemotherapy.
 It equips students with the knowledge and skills necessary for research, commercial or management careers that demand knowledge of molecular biology.

 The Ralph Neal Memorial Prize is awarded to the best student of the year.
 This prize was founded in memory of Dr Ralph Neal, a distinguished research worker who died in 1990 in tragic circumstances.

 Duration: one year full-time or split-study over two years.
 Modes of study explained.

 By the end of this course students should be able to: